cityxen/APMs/Clicky (Commodore 64)/README.md

 # Clicky

 Clicky is used in some of our videos.
 Written in KickAssembler for the Commodore 64.
+(Graphics and programming by Deadline)

 The eyes and tears are sprites.